School Field Experiences

 Bowers School Farm and Johnson Nature Center, both owned and operated by Bloomfield Hills Schools, extend learning beyond the classroom.
 Their diverse habitats support a variety of native plants and wildlife, livestock, and crops.
 From stepping into the historical buildings and back in time, to digging deep into the soil and imagining a more sustainable future, these unique sites offer dynamic educational experiences to serve the needs of today’s students.

-Explore the joys and mysteries of life on the farm!
-Students/Guests will be invited to become detectives on the farm to help us solve BIG questions.
+Explore the joys and mysteries of life on the farm through the seasons!
+Students are invited to become detectives on the farm to help us solve BIG questions.
 What do the animals on the farm need to be healthy?
 And how can we, as farmers, help care for the animals?

 Bowers Worm Farming Fun is a program designed for teachers, young learners, and first-time vermicomposters!
 We deliver toolkits, educational materials, experiments, and fun activities.
 We provide you with easy-to-follow instructions and personalized help from Bowers staff throughout the process.
 These small, user-friendly totes will come with Red Wigglers ready to help compost your kitchen scraps and the first bit of food scraps, properly cut up to help get you started.